-A smaller sensor will have more “cropped off” when compared to a full-frame sensor, and this is known as the crop factor.
+A smaller sensor will have more “cropped off” when compared to a full-frame sensor, which is known as the crop factor.

 Crop factor equivalence

-For a given focal length (or the same lens), smaller sensors will capture a smaller field of view compared to a full-frame sensor.
+For a given focal length (or the same lens), smaller sensors will capture a smaller field of view than a full-frame sensor.